 Oh!
 What a Lovely War’s principal weapon is heavy-duty irony.
-The farce of homefront euphoria contrasts obscenely with life and death in the trenches, with a constant flow of maimed young men returning to the pier from across the sea.
-The movie was Richard Attenborough’s first job at directing; fittingly, his breakthrough acting role had been as a murderous spiv on a funfair pier in a 1947 movie called Brighton Rock.
+The farce of homefront euphoria contrasts obscenely with life and death in the trenches, and a constant flow of maimed young men returning to the pier from across the sea.
+The movie was Richard Attenborough’s first job of direction; fittingly, his breakthrough acting role had been as a murderous hoodlum on a fun-fair pier in a 1947 movie called Brighton Rock.

 Oh!
 What a Lovely War is a lot of things.
 It’s a snapshot of a relatively innocent England about to be disillusioned by the horrors of war.
 It’s a record of the way things were — styles, class attitudes and music.
-And every brightly lit image is a scream of protest against the unfathomable waste and destruction of war.
+And every brightly lit image is a scream of protest against the unfathomable waste and destruction.

 The movie is a surrealist musical fantasia.
 At the end of the fairly realistic pier is a dance palace where the aristocracy and military high command carry on their full-dress charade, a petty competition for status and promotions.
 One by one the Smith men slip into uniform and march (or take fun-ride cars) to the end of the pier, where they disappear into another dimension, to be magically transported to the front.
 A simple cut takes us from the light frivolity back to reality, where a forlorn Mrs. Smith gives the empty horizon one last look.

-These supernatural transitions are film’s main cinematic device.
+These supernatural transitions are main cinematic device.
 On a tower high above the pier arcades, the incompetent Field Marshal Sir Douglas Haig (John Mills) peers at the French coast through a spyglass.
-In the vast ballroom below is an obscene scoreboard with the name of a battlefield followed by the daily tallies: “60,000 soldiers killed today.
+In the vast ballroom below is a scoreboard with the name of a battlefield followed by the obscene daily tallies: “60,000 soldiers killed today.
 Yards Gained, Zero.”

 Censorship in England is different in some ways than it is here.
 Although Attenborough used only direct quotes for the dialogue spoken by the high officers, the family of Field Marshal Sir John French tried to get the film banned.
 Even though he was on firm legal ground, Attenborough had to tread lightly when speaking on the subject.
 After reading unbelievably appalling newer accounts of the behavior of the English officer corps in ‘The Great War,’ we admire Attenborough’s self control.
 One’s initial reaction is that the English generals and politicians should have been taken out and shot, wholesale.

 The Smith family (played by Wendy Alnutt, Colin Farrell, Malcolm McFee, John Rae, Corin Redgrave, Maurice Roëves, Paul Shelley, Kim Smith, Angela Thorne and Mary Wimbush) form the ensemble backbone of the story.
 We must watch as the family is decimated by its own patriotic good will.
 Silenced by the overwhelming peer pressure, the Smith women have no recourse as their sons, husbands and sweethearts are lured on stage by Maggie Smith’s teasing enlistment song, and immediately converted into soldiers.
-Meanwhile, the ancient, doddering high commanders use the troops as cannon fodder as they grouse about petty personal inconveniences.
-“We need only one more big offensive and the enemy will collapse,” the generals keep repeating … the 1915 version of “Peace with honor,” and “Stay the course.”
+Meanwhile, the ancient, doddering high commanders use the troops as cannon fodder, while grousing about petty personal inconveniences.
+“We need only one more big offensive and the enemy will collapse,” the generals keep repeating … the 1915 version of ‘Peace with honor,’ and ‘Stay the course.’

 Jean-Pierre Cassel’s jaunty French song depicts the destruction of fancy 19th century style cavalry in the new mechanized warfare.
 Most of the other songs express the misery and dreams of the soldiers at the front.
 Some sound familiar and others are converted hymns or pop songs given a macabre twist: Hush!
 Here comes a whiz-bang … and it’s headed straight for you!”
 An obscene drinking song or two are thrown in for good measure.
 A group of Australians sings One Staff Officer Jumped Right Over Another Staff Officer’s Back, lampooning the pompous officer corps that stays a safe distance from the front.
 At the opposite emotional pole, Silent Night sung in German is used for the historical Christmas Miracle, a true occurrence in which soldiers from both sides left their trenches for a few hours to fraternize in no man’s land… until the high command threatened them with execution for treason.